Mr. Driller G: Gameplay

 Mr. Driller G is a puzzle game similar to Puyo Puyo (1990) and the classic arcade game Dig Dug (1982).
 The story revolves around Susumu Hori, the titular Mr. Driller, and his friends trying to stop the villainous Dr. Manhole and his Ankoku Drillers from destroying the world with giant drills.
-G has a greater emphasis on story compared to its predecessors, with stylized anime-esc intermissions preceding levels.
+G has a greater emphasis on story compared to its predecessors, with anime-style intermissions preceding levels.
 Players choose from one of seven characters to play as: Susumu Hori, the protagonist; Ataru Hori, Susumi's self-contained older brother; Taizo Hori, the protagonist of Dig Dug; Puchi, Susumu's dog; Anna Hottenmeyer, a rival driller from Germany; and Holinger-Z, a drilling robot.

 In each level, players must make it to the bottom of a well by destroying, or "drilling", colorful formations of blocks.
-Destroying blocks results in those above it falling and connecting with similarly-colored ones; should four or more matching blocks connect, they will be destroyed, which is useful for creating chain reactions.
+Destroying blocks results in those above it falling and connecting with similarly colored ones; should four or more matching blocks connect, they will be destroyed, which is useful for creating chain reactions.
 Blocks will also fall if there is nothing underneath to support them, which can crush players that are underneath them.
 Players will need to manage their constantly-depleting oxygen, which acts as both a health bar and a timer.
 Oxygen is replenished by collecting blue air capsules, while oxygen is lost by destroying brown X-marked blocks.
 If a player is next to a block with an open space above it, they can "jump" to that block.
 There are also power-up items scattered around levels, such as those that provide a protective shield or refill the player's oxygen to 100%.

 The PlayStation version of Mr. Driller G features multiple additions to the game.
 The main focus is Scenario Driller, an adventure-based story mode where players control each character through a series of levels as they ultimately team up to stop Dr. Manhole.
 Dristone Mode takes a different approach from the core gameplay, instead playing more like an action role-playing game.
 Players lose one percent of oxygen by destroying a block, instead of losing it gradually.
 Destroying certain blocks reveals gems known as Dristones, which are stored in the player's inventory.
 Depending on their color, Dristones can have a wide array of effects, such as destroying all blocks of a same color on the screen or warping the player back to a previous section.
 In the multiplayer mode, two players could compete against each other online by connecting to Namco-operated network services through a computer or mobile phone.